-The Journal of Orthopaedics, Trauma and Rehabilitation (JOTR) aims to publish high-quality scientific papers that contribute to orthopaedics, trauma, orthopaedic rehabilitation and related knowledge from all countries.
-Review articles, original articles, case reports and letters to the editor are accepted.
-The journal is published twice a year by Elsevier.
+The Journal of Orthopaedics, Trauma and Rehabilitation (JOTR) is the official peer-reviewed, open access journal of the Hong Kong Orthopaedic Association and the Hong Kong College of Orthopaedic Surgeons.
+The journal aims to publish high-quality scientific papers that contribute to orthopaedics, trauma, orthopaedic rehabilitation and related knowledge from all countries.
+Review articles, research papers, case reports and letters to the editor are accepted.
+The journal is published twice a year, in June and December, by Elsevier.

 This Guide for Authors is revised periodically by the Editors as needed.
-Authors should visit http://www.journals.elsevier.com/journal-of-orthopaedics-trauma-and-rehabilitation/ for the latest version of these instructions.
+Authors should visit the journal's homepage for the latest version of this guide.
 Authors are requested to ensure that submissions adhere exactly to the stated instructions and format.
-Recent issues of the journal should be consulted for specific examples.
 Any manuscript not prepared according to this Guide will be returned immediately to the author(s) without review.

 Types of article